-Missing or inoperable carbon monoxide detector
+Missing or inoperable carbon monoxide detector within 10 feet of each room used for sleeping

 If an owner fails to correct life-threatening conditions as required by the HRA, the HRA will enforce the HQS in accordance with HUD requirements.
 See 8-II-G.